jzuluaga02/heart-disease-predictor/README.md

 ● Developed a friendly user interface using Flask and tested with several users the effectiveness of a well designed UI.
 Incrementing the user engagement by 50%.

-● Working on containerizing the final application using Docker, providing a streamlined deployment process and efficient maintenance.
+● Working on containerizing the final application using Docker to provide a streamlined deployment process and efficient maintenance.

 ● Currently working on model tuning and making the application more personalized for every user.